vzaccaria/aos-playground/code/os-boot/uboot/readme.md

-> This is inspired by [this post on stack overflow](<Following indications from: https://stackoverflow.com/questions/58028789/how-to-build-and-boot-linux-aarch64-with-u-boot-with-buildroot-on-qemu>).

 This folder contains a docker container to create buildroot disk images based on UBOOT.

 ![](Images/readme%202023-12-14%2015.40.40.excalidraw.png)
 %%[🖋 Edit in Excalidraw](Images/readme%202023-12-14%2015.40.40.excalidraw.md)%%

 When you create the container, it will download all the necessary tools to compile a kernel form arm64, so it will take a while.
 ``` bash
 (host)> make build